Import.io vs General Web Scraping tool:

 Import.io

-Enterprise platform + optional fully managed delivery
+Self-service extraction platform + fully managed delivery (use either or combine)

 AI-assisted extraction + monitoring + self-healing pipelines